datoui/pi-hole-cribl-splunk/README.md

-Simple pipeline to convert pihole logs to CIM-compliants fields for the Network_Resolution datamodel in Splunk.
+Simple Cribl pipeline to convert pihole logs to CIM-compliants fields with Cribl Stream for the Network_Resolution datamodel in Splunk.

 Turn this:
 /var/log/pihole/pihole.log